- First of all, the first telephone exchange is opened in Jersey by the National Telephone Company.

-- JT was awarded the Islands’ fastest mobile and internet networks in Jersey and Guernsey, confirmed by the Speedtest Awards from Ookla, the worlds No 1 Internet test.
+- JT was awarded the Islands’ fastest mobile and internet networks in Jersey and Guernsey, as confirmed by the Speedtest Awards from Ookla, the worlds No 1 Internet test.

-- JT were once again awarded the Islands’ fastest internet networks in Jersey and Guernsey, and the fastest mobile network in Guernsey, confirmed by the Speedtest Awards from Ookla, the worlds No 1 Internet test.
+- JT were once again awarded the Islands’ fastest internet networks in Jersey and Guernsey, and also the fastest mobile network in Guernsey, confirmed by the Speedtest Awards from Ookla, the worlds No 1 Internet test.

-- In January 2017, JT announced that it had completed 70% of its planned connections to Jersey’s fibre-optic broadband network.
+- In January 2017, JT announced that it had completed almost 70% of its planned connections to Jersey’s fibre-optic broadband network.